 - collaborate with Traverse to analyse and report findings.

-The Ada Lovelace Institute received funding totalling £16,600 for our work on this project.
+The Ada Lovelace Institute received funding of £16,600 for our work on this project.
 The project was commissioned by the Geospatial Commission in partnership with Sciencewise under the terms of the Crown Commercial Service Research Marketplace DPS.

 Image credit: d1sk